Work environment at OnkPat

 Actions:

 • Organise social activities with the goal of increasing interaction and contributing to a safer work environment.
-Examples of such events: the annual kick-off, the departmental party, and breakfast meetings.
-Social gatherings at the Medical Association 4 times a year.
-(Responsible: GUA and HR manager organise the first half of the year, then others in the group.)
+Examples of such events: the annual kick-off (Erika Rindsjö), the departmental party (Hanna Sillén), postdoc gatherings with pizza (Vincenzo Condello) and regular social activities arranged for our doctoral students (student representatives).
+(Responsible: see above).

-• During employee appraisals, the head of department encourages group leaders to be attentive to cases of discrimination or bullying in their respective groups.
-In such cases, the circumstances must be investigated, and measures taken.
-In turn, group and team leaders should raise these issues during their employee appraisals.
+• During employee appraisals, managers are encouraged to ask their employees whether they have observed any cases of discrimination or bullying.
+In such cases, the circumstances must be investigated, and appropriate actions taken.
 We have zero tolerance for harassment and discrimination!
-(Responsible: Head of department, group leaders, and team leaders.)
+(Responsible: Head of department, group leaders, and team leaders).

 • Increase knowledge and awareness among group and team leaders about the positive effects on the psychosocial work environment of good leadership.
 Encourage group and team leaders to participate in courses and seminars on leadership.
-(Responsible: Head of department and administrative manager.)
+(Responsible: Head of department and head of administration).

 • The work with "OnkPat Ladies" continues to support female researchers at the department.
-(Responsible: Brinton Seashore-Ludlow)
+(Responsible: Marianne Farnebo)

 Actions: